bodrovis/lokalise_rails/README.md

 * `export_opts` (`hash`) - options that will be passed to Lokalise API when uploading translations.
 Full list of available export options [can be found in the official documentation](https://app.lokalise.com/api2docs/curl/#transition-download-files-post).
 By default, the following options are provided:
   + `data` (`string`, required) - base64-encoded contents of the translation file.
+  + `filename` (`string`, required) - translation file name.
+If the file is stored under a subdirectory (for example, `nested/en.yml` inside the `locales/` directory), the whole path acts as a name.
+Later when importing files with such names, they will be placed into the proper subdirectories.
   + `lang_iso` (`string`, required) - language ISO code which is determined using the root key inside your YAML file.
 For example, in this case the `lang_iso` is `en_US`:

 ```yaml
 en_US:
   my_key: "my value"
 ```

-  + **Please note** that if your Lokalise project does not have a language with the specified `lang_iso` code, the export will fail.
+**Please note** that if your Lokalise project does not have a language with the specified `lang_iso` code, the export will fail.
-  + `filename` (`string`, required) - translation file name.
-If the file is stored under a subdirectory (for example, `nested/en.yml` inside the `locales/` directory), the whole path acts as a name.
-Later when importing files with such names, they will be placed into the proper subdirectories.

 * `skip_file_export` (`lambda` or `proc`) - specify additional exclusion criteria for the exported files.
 By default, the rake task will ignore all non-file entries and all files with improper extensions (the latter is controlled by the `file_ext_regexp`).
 Lambda passed to this option should accept a single argument which is full path to the file (instance of the [`Pathname` class](https://ruby-doc.org/stdlib-2.7.1/libdoc/pathname/rdoc/Pathname.html)).
 For example, to exclude all files that have `fr` part in their names, add the following config:

 ```ruby